umbrella-network/phoenix/README.md

 npm run deploy:all
 ```

-If you choose buidler node, then you can use minter for mining blocks:
+If you choose hardhat node, then you can use minter for mining blocks:

 ```shell
 npm run local-minter